 Possible Reasons Your Shake Is Making You Sick

-So in order to (hopefully) get to the bottom of this protein shake dilemma, here are a few possibilities to consider:
+In order to (hopefully) get to the bottom of your protein shake dilemma, here are a few possibilities to consider:

-Take a look at the ingredients in your protein shake.
-Recognize anything that you have allergies/sensitivities to such as gluten or certain sweeteners?
+Take a look at the ingredients in your protein shake and see if you recognize anything that you have allergies or sensitivities to such as gluten or certain sweeteners.
+If you’re not sure, you may want to get an allergy test done.

-So, if you’re lactose intolerant and your shake contains whey, you’ll definitely want to ditch it for something that’s dairy/whey-free.
+So, if you’re lactose intolerant and your shake contains whey, you’ll probably want to ditch it for something that’s dairy-free.

 Another recommendation is to consider trying a shake with whey isolate, as opposed to whey concentrate, because it has little-to-no lactose; so that could be another option.